iai-callgrind/iai-callgrind/benchmark-tests/README.md

-The expected stdout is currently also sanitized from factors (the `[1.000000x]` part after the percentages `(10.000000%)` and the `L2`, `RAM`, `Estimated Cycles` change reports as seen below.
+The expected stdout is currently also sanitized from factors (the `[1.000000x]` part after the percentages `(10.000000%)` and the `L2`, `RAM`, `Estimated Cycles` change reports as seen below).
 Here the second run of the above benchmark

 ```text
 test_bin_bench_foo::group::function id:() -> target/release/echo